mozilla/sumo/README.md

 # Mozilla Sumo

 This repository is used to track anything related to the platform that powers SuMo and any other projects the team might be working on.
+[Kitsune](https://github.com/mozilla/kitsune) is the platform that powers SuMo (support.mozilla.org).

 ## Engineering Board